(Click on the question to see the answer. Click on the question again to hide the answer.)

 Natives also support other "Earth friendly" efforts:

 - Planted in appropriate settings,natives help conserve water.
 If you look around in nature, you'll note that natives are growing quite well on rainfall.
-But remember, setting is crutial -- to try to grow a wetland-dependent specie in a dry upland site is likely to be highly water intensive!
+But remember, setting is crucial -- to try to grow a wetland-dependent specie in a dry upland site is likely to be highly water intensive!

 - Planted in lieu of monocultures of grass, natives minimize the need for pesticides and herbicides.
 But beware, a monoculture of anything will likely attract pests.
 Plant large islands of trees, shrubs, and flowers, and you will have less lawn to care for.